The Adult Film Star’s Guide to How to Do a Striptease (Sans Cheese)

 We’ve seen guys do it in mainstream movies like “Magic Mike” and adult movies (like “Magic Mike XXXL: A Hardcore Parody”) and we’ve also seen it just about everywhere—stripping your clothes off for your lover is a thing.
-You may not have the training of a burlesque dancer or know how to work the pole, but reading this will give you a few tips about how to do it without looking like Cameron Diaz in that movie.
+You may not have the training of a burlesque dancer or know how to work the pole, but reading this will give you a few tips about how to do it without looking like Cameron Diaz in “Charlie’s Angels.”

 Pick a Song That Works for You

-You want music you are comfortable with, something that speaks to you AND has good rhythm.
-Not too fast, or you’ll be looking like a Zumba class.
-Think slow and sensual- but it can be nearly any genre.
+You want music you’re comfortable with—something that speaks to you and has good rhythm (but not too fast, or you’ll be looking like a Zumba class).
+Think slow and sensual—but it can be nearly any genre.
 Also, make sure the lyrics convey the right message.
 Yes, The Weeknd‘s “Wicked Games” sounds sexy, but the first few lyrics could be the opposite of what you want.

 MORE: 6 Tips for Watching Porn as a Couple